Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/index.md

 ## Examples

-You can reach example usage of the different clients
+Examples of direct usage of the different clients, and the experimental parent class, are available here:

 - [example of Metobs use](/ifk-smhi/metobs-example/)
 - [example of Mesan use](/ifk-smhi/mesan-example/)